 Some Mental Downtime is Good for Long-Term Focus

 In our family, we have a running gag about the ADHD most of us seem to suffer from.
-In my life, I know I can be super focused on a project for an extended period of time (to the point where I don’t notice anything else around me that is falling apart or being ignored), and then go through periods where I’m a spacey daydreamer watching idiotic YouTube videos.
+In my life, I know I can focus so tightly on a project for an extended period, Sometimes, this is to where I notice nothing else around me!
+Other times, I go through periods where I daydream and watch idiotic YouTube videos for hours.

-I’ve come to the realization that this can be sometimes good for my long-term productivity if I keep it in check.
+I’ve realized that this can be sometimes good for my long-term productivity if I keep it in check.

 We can’t be on task 24/7.
 Even when trying to get into better shape from a fitness standpoint, much of the positive change happens after the workout, while we’re resting.
-In fact, I’ve learned (the hard way) that if I’m not resting enough between workouts, I run the risk of injuring myself or slowing my progress.
+In fact, I’ve learned (the hard way) to rest between workouts.
+Otherwise, I risk injuring myself or slowing my progress.

 In terms of focus in other areas of our lives, from parenting and family life to our professional lives, if we don’t have some enjoyable diversion to rest our minds and release our focus, we’re going to wind up a hot mess.